nauvane/babelish/content/docs/Working with documents/File formats/index.md

 &nbsp;

 A binary file is in a file format that contains digital data not in the form of plain printable characters.
-While it is now possible to transform a PDF file into a format in which it can be edited in Word, for instance, a word-processing application cannot be used to open the digital file directly.
+While it is now possible to transform a PDF file into a format in which it can be edited in Word, for instance, a word-processing application cannot be used to open the digital PDF file directly.
 Instead, you must use a dedicated application that will retain the exact appearance of the document contained in the file, like [Adobe Acrobat Reader](https://get.adobe.com/uk/reader/).

 Because such applications exist for all operating systems and for mobile devices as well as computers, a PDF file is said to be "platform-independent".